mktcode/openai-tool-runner/README.md

 ### Nested Agents

-A free runner as the main chatbot and then other runners (free and straight) as tools could yield interesting results.
-Unfortunatley I have no real goal here.
-Not sure what to even try with this.
+Using a free runner as the main chatbot, with additional free and straight runners as tools, could yield interesting results.

 ```ts
 import { type AgentMessage, type ToolInterface, createCompleter, createRunner, createSystemMessage, createUserMessage } from 'openai-tool-runner'